 All transcripts from other colleges must be on file at the Admissions Office prior to or along with submission of a "Request for Evaluation."
-All lower-division credit units earned at other regionally accredited institutions will be evaluated for meeting degree or certificate requirements at COD.
+All lower-division credit units earned at other regionally accredited institutions will be evaluated for meeting COD degree or certificate requirements.
+The CSU and UC campuses determine what courses and credits are awarded on their campuses.
+Please see a counselor for additional information.